CodeYourFuture/curriculum/common-content/en/module/induction/working-locally/index.md

 You'll need to clone **your fork** of the education blog repo.

+Follow through the steps in this video 👉 https://www.youtube.com/watch?v=ILJ4dfOL7zs

+##### 🎗️ Reminder:
-Follow through the steps in this video 👉 https://www.youtube.com/watch?v=ILJ4dfOL7zs (Remember to use the url for your fork of the education-blog repo when you are cloning)
+- use the url for your fork of the `education-blog` repo when you are cloning
+- when selecting the location to clone your files, choose the `CYF` folder you created in the [module prep](/user-data/prep/#create-cyf-folder)

 {{</note>}}